-The Bear Canyon Arroyo and Embudito Canyon drain west from the Sandia Mountains managed by the United States Forest Service (USFS) Cibola National Forest and through High Desert Residential Owners Association (HDR) private open space before joining in BCOS.
-The Bear Canyon Arroyo then continues through the City of Albuquerque's Northeast Heights, and empties into the North Diversion Channel and eventually the Rio Grande.
+The Bear Canyon Arroyo and Embudito Channel drain west from the United States Forest Service's (USFS) Sandia Mountains and through High Desert Residential Owners Association (HDR) private open space before joining in BCOS.
+The Bear Canyon Arroyo then continues through the City of Albuquerque's Northeast Heights, emptying into the North Diversion Channel and eventually the Rio Grande.
 The OSD owns and manages for recreation much of the easternmost section of the Bear Canyon Arroyo, approximately 170 acres stretching from the High Desert open space west to the John B. Robert Dam at Juan Tabo Boulevard, and generally situated between Manitoba Drive to the south and Spain Road to the north.

 Tramway Boulevard bisects BCOS north to south near its center and serves as a convenient geographic separation.
-For the purposes of this plan, Bear Canyon West (BCW) refers to Bear

-Canyon managed by the OSD between Juan Tabo Boulevard and Tramway, and Bear Canyon East (BCE) to the land managed by the OSD between Tramway and the private open space.
+For the purposes of this plan, Bear Canyon West (BCW) refers to Bear Canyon managed by the OSD between Juan Tabo Boulevard and Tramway, and Bear Canyon East (BCE) to the land managed by the OSD between Tramway and the private open space.